Fortune

 I am fastidious about packing.
 I use those little packing cubes and I organize everything.
 They love me at TSA when I get the random open bag inspection.
 They open it up and say, “Oh my god.
 I wish everybody packed like this.”
 Everything’s in a little pouch.
 Everything’s all nice and folded—all my cords and my cables.
 I’m a little psycho, as I said.
 But I’m OK with that!
 I accept myself for who I am.
 Travel is just so easy for me because I know exactly what I’m going to take at all times.

-One of the things we’re responsible for is Miami tourism.
+One of the things we’re responsible for is marketing Miami tourism.
 So all my suits have these little palm tree pins on them—every single one—so I’m never out of uniform.
 But I’ve noticed that TSA guys or hotel clerks, they always say, “Oh, I like your pin!”
 At which point I reach into my lapel, unhook it and give it to them.
 They love them.
 And I always get an upgrade.
 With hotels I get a nicer room or with rental cars I get a nicer car.
 Who knows what—you get something.

 I really like Nooly, which is a weather app.
 It’s really cool because it tells you the weather in 5-minute increments.
 If I’m going for a run, for example, I don’t care what the weather is for the next eight hours.
 I care what the weather is now for the next 45 minutes.
 And it tells you.
 WeatherBug has a really cool feature called Spark that tells you if there’s lightning anywhere nearby.